Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 [^fn61]: 2 Samuel vii, 12; Psalm cxxxii, 11.

 [^fn62]: There is a mistake here.
 The author had in his mind Joab, the captain of David’s host.
-Several of the MSS. have the reading “Benyâs,” *i.e.*, Benaiah, the son of Jehoiada (see 1 Kings ii, 35), who was put in Joab’s room.
+Several of the manuscripts have the reading “Benyâs,” *i.e.*, Benaiah, the son of Jehoiada (see 1 Kings ii, 35), who was put in Joab’s room.

 [^fn63]: See Genesis iii, 16.